-Welcome to the Framework 8.0 T-Server Deployment Guide.
-This document introduces you to the concepts, terminology, and procedures relevant to T-Servers® in general and provides detailed reference information about T-Server for Siemens HiPath 4000 CSTA III.The reference information includes, but is not limited to, configuration options, limitations, and switch-specific functionality.
+Welcome to the Framework 8.0 T-Server.
+This document introduces you to the concepts, terminology, and procedures relevant to T-Servers in general and provides detailed reference information for your T-Server®.
+The reference information includes, but is not limited to, configuration options, limitations, and switch-specific functionality.
 You must configure the configuration objects and options described in this document in the Framework Configuration Layer.